domenic/get-originals/README.md

   - Any getters and setters on the associated class's prototype would be exposed with `_get` and `_set` suffixes.
 - For namespaces:
   - The functions stored on the namespace would be exported under their original names.
+  - If a namespace includes a class, that class is exposed based on its qualified name.

 (See [below](#name-mangling) for more discussion on these suffixes.)